conradoplg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 - ScalarBaseMult(k): Output the scalar multiplication between Scalar `k` and the group generator `B`.
 - SerializeElement(A): Maps an `Element` `A` to a canonical byte array `buf` of fixed length `Ne`.
 This function can raise an error if `A` is the identity element of the group.
+  This is used to encode elements for sending between participants.
+- SerializeElementForSignature(A): Maps an `Element` `A` to a byte array `buf`.
+  This is used for encoding the point in the signature.
+Its length is specified by the ciphersuite.
 - DeserializeElement(buf): Attempts to map a byte array `buf` to an `Element` `A`, and fails if the input is not the valid canonical byte representation of an element of the group.
 This function can raise an error if deserialization fails or `A` is the identity element of the group; see {{ciphersuites}} for group-specific input validation steps.
 - SerializeScalar(s): Maps a Scalar `s` to a canonical byte array `buf` of fixed length `Ns`.
+- SerializeScalarForSignature(s):  Maps a Scalar `s` to a byte array `buf`.
+  This is used for encoding the scalar in the signature.
+Its length is specified by the ciphersuite.
 - DeserializeScalar(buf): Attempts to map a byte array `buf` to a `Scalar` `s`.
   This function can raise an error if deserialization fails; see
   {{ciphersuites}} for group-specific input validation steps.